Wrinkles are visible creases or folds in the skin. You may have heard that Botox can get rid of lines and wrinkles.

 How can we treat these wrinkles?

-Dynamic wrinkles respond very well to anti-wrinkle treatment.
+Dynamic wrinkles respond very well to anti-wrinkle treatment with Botox.
 In this treatment, botulinum toxin, commonly known by the brand name, Botox, is used to block the connections between the nerve endings and the muscles.
 The muscles stay relaxed and can no longer contract and the lines are no longer visible.
 This is only a temporary treatment.
 The body reforms these connections over a period of 10-12 weeks and the muscle action returns slowly.

 Botulinum toxin is successfully used as a preventative treatment to keep these wrinkles at bay in people under the age of 30.
 If you desire Botox treatment without looking frozen then this can be achieved using tailored does for your muscle activity.